Get involved in Great Big Green Week

 In September, schools and communities across the country will join together for the Great Big Green Week.
 It will be the biggest event for climate and nature ever in the UK, and everyone’s invited!
 Put the dates in your diary and get your school involved with these three activities to celebrate…

-Learn about climate change, its causes and effects and how to take climate action with the COP26 Schools Action Pack.
+Learn about climate change, its causes and effects and how to take climate action with the Our Planet Our Future: COP26 Schools Resources.

 The pack will also introduce your students to the UN Climate Change Conference (COP26), taking place in Glasgow in November 2021, which will bring together world leaders to commit to urgent global climate action.

 2. Share your vision of the world you want

 The Choose The World You Want Youth Exhibition, launched in Fairtrade Fortnight 2021, has re-opened for entries!

 During Great Big Green Week, we invite you to share your vision of the world you want for farmers and workers worldwide, and the planet we all share.
 The exhibition celebrates the collective power that we all have to make a difference, and inspires us all to choose the world we want to see.
 Ts&Cs apply.

 3. Go zero